TheNewC0der-24/RickandMorty-Wiki/README.md

 >I Like Rick & Morty so created this Wiki.

 ## Feature
-This wikipedia helps you to find all the character's of the Rick & Morty series.
-Also we can `Filter` the data on the basis of character's _Status_, _Species_, or on the basis of it's _Gender_.
-Also we clear filter's.
+This wikipedia helps you find all the character's of the Rick & Morty series.
+Also, we can `Filter` the data on the basis of character's _Status_, _Species_, or on the basis of it's _Gender_.
+Moreover, we clear filter's.

 We can also `Search` the character.
 In addition, we can know the `Episodes` and `Location` of the character's on episode and location tab on the navbar.